 Caffeine can be a booster of natural anxiety.
 It gets the flowing energy and emotion and can really increase the pressure.
 Most people need some caffeine to go in the morning, but after lunch, it is usually not needed.
 Consider switching to decaffeinated coffee in the break room coffee pot in the afternoon.
 That way, you’re not adding caffeine to potentially stressful situations – which is like adding gasoline to a fire.

 Your employees should be able to fully focus on the job you are hiring for.
-They do not have to devote any time or effort to understand the messages they receive from their management.
+They do not have to devote any time or effort to understanding the messages they receive from their management.
 It is important to be clear that communication from leadership teams.
-Be it meetings, emails or memos.
+Be it meetings, emails, or memos.
 Expectations need to be defined and questions need to be answered.

 The more people move, the healthier they will be.
 Their bodies will work better – which will help their minds work better.
 Moving throughout the day can be a welcome break from a stressful work schedule.
 Active design is an approach to the development of your office space that makes daily physical activity more exciting and inviting.
 It’s basically by designing your corporate space to encourage employees to move more throughout the day.